Skip to content

 Sir Tony Blair, former U.K. prime minister

 In light of Trump’s derisive remarks disparaging the combat role of Nato troops played in Afghanistan, it would behoove Sir Tony to resign immediately from Trump’s dubious and self styled Peace entity.
-I seem to recall that British and Canadian troops were charged with securing and holding the two most active combat zones in the conflict, Hellman province and Kandahar.
+I seem to recall that British and Canadian troops were charged with securing and holding the two most active combat zones in the conflict, Helmand province and Kandahar.

 An immediate summons to No. 10 for Mr. Blair would be appropriate and in order.